Private Student Loans

 Locating Private Lenders

 At Elizabethtown College, we do not have a recommended or suggested lender list.
-Federal Regulations prohibit us from disclosing specific lenders because our institution is not engaged in any federally defined preferred lending arrangements with lenders.
-We do not participate in preferred lending arrangements because our office feels that when possible a student or family should have a variety of lending options for them to choose from, and should research these rather than be directed to a specific few.
+We do not participate in preferred lending arrangements because a student or family should have a variety of lending options for them to choose from, and should research these rather than be directed to a specific few.

-It is important to remember that our office will still provide detailed counsel on private loans, so if you have questions or concerns do not hesitate to contact the office.
+It is important to remember that our office will still provide counseling on private loans.
+If you have questions or concerns do not hesitate to contact our office.
 We will answer your questions to the best of our ability.
 We are unable to recommend specific lenders or advise on one lender over another.
-However, please be do not hesitate to contact our office to confirm validity of a lender.
-If you are unsure whether or not a potential lender is an authentic student loan lender, please contact our office.
+However, please be do not hesitate to contact us if you are unsure whether or not a potential lender is an authentic student loan lender.

-There are a variety of sources available to you help you locate private loan lenders.
+There are a variety of sources available to help you locate private loan lenders.
+Such as,

 - Utilize the numerous search engines on the internet.
 Type in phrases such as "Private Student Loans", or "Alternative Student Loans."
 Beware of lenders promising things such as “fast cash” or “bad credit okay.”
 These are generally not reputable private student loan lenders.